 What makes this among the most fun things to do in California with kids is the 10 miles of wide sand and easy-to-play-in shoreline.
 The ocean here, with its sandy bottom, is free of obstruction.
 You can have a classic SoCal beach day in HB.

-The whole family can get surf lessons on day trips here too.
-After you’ve learned how to hang ten, partake in a beach bonfire to end your day.
+The whole family can get surf lessons on day trips here, too.
+After learning to hang ten, partake in a beach bonfire to end your day.

 You can easily park yourself at one of the beachfront resorts or drive in for the day.